 You always ask me if you can get a scholarship for Harvard.
 Good news: you can!
 Harvard officially states on their website: The financial aid policies for foreign citizens are exactly the same as those for US citizens.
 All aid is need-based, and admissions decisions are made without regard to whether an applicant has applied for financial assistance.
 Problem solved 🙂

 If English isn’t your first language you obviously need to pass either TOEFL or IELTS exam.
-I can’t tell you if it’s easy or not, as it all depends of YOUR language knowledge.
+I can’t tell you if it’s easy or not, as it all depends on YOUR language knowledge.
 But what I can say that you shouldn’t worry about it too much.
-For a very long time I was doubting myself a lot.
-Even after Harvard I thought that my English wasn’t good enough.
+For a very long time, I was doubting myself a lot.
+Even after Harvard, I thought that my English wasn’t good enough.

 Don’t worry, everyone is in the same position.
 While I was the only non-native English speaker in my class it didn’t mean I was the worst.
 Remember that many Americans can’t even spell properly.
 Many others hold an American passport but English isn’t their first language either.
 Do your best and you’ll be fine.